apache/mesos/docs/mesos-developers-guide.md

     2. The easiest (and recommended) way to submit reviews is through `post-reviews.py` a wrapper around post-review.
     3. First, install post-review.
 [See Instructions](http://www.reviewboard.org/docs/manual/dev/users/tools/post-review/)
     4. Configure post-review.
 The easiest method is to symlink to the sample config: ln -s support/reviewboardrc .reviewboardrc
+    5. Log into Review Board from the command line: run `rbt status`
-    5. From your local branch run `support/post-reviews.py`.
+    6. From your local branch run `support/post-reviews.py`.
-    6. Note that `post-reviews.py` creates a new review for every commit on your branch that is different from the `master`.
+    7. Note that `post-reviews.py` creates a new review for every commit on your branch that is different from the `master`.
-    7. Be sure to add your JIRA issue id (e.g. MESOS-01) to the field labeled "Bugs" (this will automatically link)
+    8. Be sure to add your JIRA issue id (e.g. MESOS-01) to the field labeled "Bugs" (this will automatically link)
-    8. Under "Description" in addition to details about your changes, include a description of any wiki documentation pages need to be added, or are affected by your changes (e.g. did you change or add any configuration options/flags?
+    9. Under "Description" in addition to details about your changes, include a description of any documentation pages that need to be added, or are affected by your changes (e.g. did you change or add any configuration options/flags?
 Did you add a new binary?)

 2. Wait for a code review from another Mesos developer via Review Board, address their feedback and upload updated patches until you receive a "Ship It" from a Mesos committer.
     1. When addressing feedback, adjust your existing commit(s) instead of creating new commits, otherwise `post-reviews.py` will create a new review (`git rebase -i` is your friend).